Rocky Mountain ponderosa pine forest: Wildfire

 In the northern Rocky Mountains of Idaho and western Montana, dry settings of ponderosa pine forests historically burned by low severity surface fires that did not kill overstory trees at 15 to 23 year mean return intervals.
 Cultural burning by Native Americans augmented and even dominated burning in several locations.

-Recreation

-The ponderosa pine forest is a favored location for summer cabins and is often easily accessed.
-Much camping and four-wheel driving happens during the summer in the area also.
-Hunting is favored in the ponderosa pine forest because the trees are more spaced out than other conifer forests making for better range of sight, and the forest is lower and has less snow.
+Historically, crown fires naturally occurred in Rocky Mountain ponderosa pine forests, and caused even-aged stands to grow, which were then partially replaced by low-intensity fires.
+The variability in fire intensity differs from the historical pattern of ponderosa pine forests in the Southwest.